Michaudsr/Node-Express/README.md

 ## PokeDex Readme

 ### Index route
 The first thing I did was build my routes, I started with the Index.ejs route to the favoirtes.ejs.
 Because i wanted to get all the pokemons information, in this case just being the name I started with router.get.
 Then i used a async function, passing in req, res.
 Within that i used a try statement which allows you to test the code you pass into it.
-I created a variable pokeFind which was defined by the database, the object pokemon and a function findAll(), so that i could get data from all the pokemon.
-After defining the variable i rendered them to my favorites database using the object pokemon and the key i created pokefind.
+I created a variable pokeFind which was defined by the database, the key pokemon and a function findAll(), so that i could get data from all the pokemon.
+After defining the variable i rendered them to my favorites database using the key pokemon and the value i created pokefind.
 I then used a catch to catch any errors.
 I also did this same route without using asnyc which i commented out.
 ```
   router.get('/', async (req, res) => {
     try{